 - During the spring and summer months, watch for aphids, and control with horticultural soap or a strong jet of water.

 - If you have had Brown Rot (fruit rotting from the blossom end as it approaches ripe), spray copper at leaf fall, and micronized or wettable sulfur at stage 3 the following spring.
 Serenade Garden Spray and Monterey Complete Disease Control are also listed for brown rot.
 Remove dropped fruit from the orchard and dispose of it.

 - Black Knot (warty black growths on the twigs) can be a problem of plum and prune trees.
 It is spread by wind from other diseased trees.
 If possible, remove diseased trees from the surrounding areas.
-If black knot appears on your trees, spray sulfur at shuck fall.
 Remove any knots that appear by cutting below the growths during dry periods in the spring to remove them and destroy the wood.
 Some east coast and midwest extension services also recommend a sulfur or other fungicide spray at shuck fall, about 4-6 days after petal fall.

 - At planting, choose 3-4 evenly spaced branches to form the main trunks or leaders.
 It is best to choose branches that are not too upright.
 Ideally, the branch angle should be about 30°-45° (90° is horizontal, 0° is vertical).
 Remove all other branches and cut these trunks back to 18″-24″.